Honeywell Heating Specialty Company

 At the same time, the company expanded its geographical reach, opening offices in Europe, South America, Africa, the Middle East, Asia, and New Zealand.
 Honeywell’s entry into the computer and software industry began in the 1950s with a partnership with Raytheon Corp.

 The most significant subsidiary to use asbestos was NARCO.
-Refractory materials include products like fireproof brick and clothing; materials that must withstand high-temperature environments.
+Refractory materials include products like fireproof bricks that must withstand high-temperature environments, like foundries and steel mills.

 Because asbestos is inexpensive, readily available, and effectively resists heat and fire, it was commonly used in refractory and other industries until the 1970s.

 Anyone who worked in industries that used these products would also likely have been exposed to dangerous asbestos.
-When asbestos is disturbed, its tiny fibers can contaminate air where it can be inhaled by anyone in the area.
+When asbestos is disturbed, its tiny fibers can contaminate the air, where they can be inhaled by anyone in the area.

 Types of workers affected by Honeywell’s products may have included: